Spiritual-Entanglement/rumc-snsg/Revelation/03-InterpretingTheMystery-Part01.md

     - Therefore, the primary movement (as reflected in Scripture)
 	  - is our soul's journey from the earthly "city" to the heavenly "city."

-With Augustine's use of Tyconius's interpretation, and Jerome's edited version of Victorinus's commentary,
+With Augustine's use of Tyconius's interpretation,<br />
+and Jerome's edited version of Victorinus's commentary,<br />
 the **timeless and spiritual** reading of Revelation becomes the dominant viewpoint for many centuries.